E2E Networks Virtual Compute Nodes

 - Load Balancer – Load balancers are used to distribute the traffic among multiple backend servers assuring high availability.

-- Cache Accelerator – A cache accelerator works to cache the most accessed web content which maximizes the cloud performance and reduce origin server load.
+- HTTP Cache Accelerator – A cache accelerator works to cache the most accessed web content which maximizes the cloud performance and reduce origin server load.

 - WordPress is one of the most popular online, open source website creation tool written in PHP.
 It is easiest content management systems (CMS) & a powerful blog platform.
 With WordPress, you can easily create and manage a website and it provides an amazing number of plugins and extra functionalities.